When and Where?

 - Drug (Medication) allergy

-This will usually be followed by a consultation with the doctor or the specialist nurse and this will be an opportunity to discuss your child’s allergies, any concerns you may have and a plan for management.
+On arrival to the clinic, a member of staff will measure your child's height and weight.
+You will then be seen by one of the allergy consultants, or the specialist allergy nurse.
+The clinic appointment will provide you with the opportunity to discuss your child's allergies, any concerns you have and establish a plan for management.